 Using Ninetex, you can create process maps, workflows, documents and forms using the drag and drop designer.

-Calendar and task management, as well as compliance tracking, are also powerful features that make Ninetex an excellent workflow option.
+Compliance tracking, is also a powerful feature that make Ninetex an excellent workflow option.

 Fluix is a B2B workflow automation solution that focuses on eliminating human error from sales teams out in the field.